stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

-However, this is by far not the most interesting part about objects in Javascript. `Object`s are efficient mutable mappings from `String`s to arbitrary values, and module `JS.Object` gives users access to this functionality by means of a mutable linear access object type `LinObject` and an immutable variant `IObject`, that can only be used for looking up values.
+However, this is by far not the most interesting part about objects in Javascript. `Object`s are efficient mutable mappings from `String`s to arbitrary values, and module `JS.Object` gives users access to this functionality by means of a mutable linear-access object type `LinObject` and an immutable variant `IObject`, that can only be used for looking up values.
 In addition, there is an abstract `Value` data type together with functionality for encoding Idris2 values from and to JSON by means of external functions `JSON.stringify` and `JSON.parse`.

+Note, that unlike most other external types, `Object` comes without an instance of `SafeCast`.
+Such an instance would allow us to "unfreeze" an immutable `IObject`, allowing us to mutate this object, thus breaking referential transparency.

 #### Varargs